unbit/ulver/README.md

 Embedding
 =========

-You can generate multiple list environments in the same thread or process.
+You can generate multiple lisp environments in the same thread or process.
 Each intepreter is mapped to a ulver_env structure.
 You can initialize a new interpreter with the function:

 ```c
 ulver_env *ulver_init();